flippercloud/flipper/README.md

 flipper[:logging].enable percentage
 ```

-Randomness is probably not a good idea for enabling new features in the UI.
+Randomness is not a good idea for enabling new features in the UI.
 Most of the time you want a feature on or off for a user, but there are definitely times when I have found percentage of random to be very useful.

 ## Adapters